Join us in raising awareness and celebrating our kids

 Some activities include:

-- Placement of more than 500 gold ribbons on trees and yard signs at Beaumont Hospital, Royal Oak, Woodward Corners, the Beaumont Service Center and Beaumont Urgent Care Centers.
-Gold ribbons and signs will also be placed at some patients’ homes and schools;
+- Placement of more than 500 gold ribbons on trees and yard signs at Corewell Health’s Beaumont Hospital, Royal Oak, Woodward Corners and Corewell Health’s Beaumont Hospital, Troy.
+Gold ribbons and signs will also be placed at some patients’ homes and schools

-“Survival rates for pediatric cancers have improved significantly over the past 50 years,” said Dr. Kate Gowans, chief, Pediatric Hematology and Oncology, Beaumont Children’s.
-“Today, innovative treatments to battle childhood cancers, like proton therapy and molecularly targeted therapy, provide more tools to battle cancers.
-Beaumont Hospital, Royal Oak, was the first hospital in Michigan to treat pediatric patients with proton technology.”
+“Survival rates for pediatric cancers have improved significantly over the past 50-plus years,” said Dr. Kate Gowans, chief, Pediatric Hematology and Oncology, Beaumont Children’s.
+“Today, innovative treatments, like proton therapy and molecularly targeted therapy, provide more tools to battle childhood cancers and increase survival rates.
+Corewell Health’s Beaumont Hospital, Royal Oak, was the first hospital in Michigan to treat pediatric patients with proton technology.”

 Facts about pediatric cancers:

 - Cancer is the No. 1 cause of death from disease among children